GPII/gpii-chrome-extension/README.md

             1. In Chrome go to [chrome://extensions](chrome://extensions)
             2. Ensure that "Developer mode" is enabled.
             3. Click "Load unpacked".
-            4. From the File Dialog, navigate to the "gpii-chrome-extension" repo and select the `build/uio` or `build/morphic` directory.
+            4. From the File Dialog, navigate to the "gpii-chrome-extension" repo and select the `dist` directory.
          3. Test all of the preferences and ensure that they apply to web page content correctly.
             1. Refresh any Browser Tabs/Windows that were open prior to installing the extension.
             2. The preferences should be tested individually and in combinations to ensure that interactions between the